Hello teaching friends! Soon it will be the end of the year.

 So, while we “celebrate” the end of the year, many teachers are realizing that maybe putting more emphasis on the transition from this school year into summer and the positive approach to next year is what students are needing now.

 I am going to approach this in a resiliency and change manner.
 I asked myself “How can we celebrate the end of a successful year and transition these students into having positive thoughts about next year?”

 I created a self reflection sheet to help them to express themselves about how they are feeling, now that the end of the year is almost here.
-This Who I AM printable is for next year’s teacher.
-Primaries could identify their hobbies and things they like to do and who their friends have been for the last couple of years and the traits they liked about them.
-For the older kids, the could more easily identify the traits of kids that they consider friends and their strengths in school .
+This Who I Am printable is for next year’s teacher.
+Primaries could identify their hobbies, things they like to do, and who their friends have been for the last couple of years.
+What traits did they like about them?
+For the older kids, they could more easily identify the traits of kids that they consider friends and their strengths in school .
 That way, they can identify with kids they don’t know next year but will be able to recognize the traits of character that they look for in a friend or the common interests of hobbies.